Raguggg/contact-app/README.md

 ### Delete contact

-   -> In delete contact just enter the name to delete -> Else can enter number it display the related contact with that number and that result can find name and delete
+   -> In "Delete Contact," just enter the name to delete.
+   -> Else can enter number it display the related contact with that number and that result can find name and delete.

    ![4](/image/delete.png)